Fruit Crops Edition

 Grape Berry Moth: The timing for the third generation is past.
 In some hot summers a fourth generation may occur, however no further treatments should be needed, especially where insecticides are being applied for SLF.

 Spotted Lantern Fly: Spotted lantern fly adults are now appearing in vineyards.
-At this stage it is border treatments with effective materials should be adequate since most adults will be found on vineyard edges and populations will be low.
+At this stage border treatments with effective materials should be adequate since most adults will be found on vineyard edges and populations will be low.
 As we move into September adult migration will increase and at that point growers should apply materials with long residual efficacy (refer to the table from Penn Sate below.)
 More information on biology and control can be found from Penn State.

 Tree Fruit Trap Counts – Southern Counties